emily1618/Data-Portfolio/interview_cheatsheet.md

   - It is difficult to know which combination of hyperparameters will work best based only on theory because there are complex interactions between hyperparameters.
 Hence the need for hyperparameter tuning: the only way to find the optimal hyperparameter values is to try many different combinations on a dataset.
   - LightGBM library faster than scikit one

-- Predictions, Confusin matrix and accuracy score
+- Predictions, Confusion matrix and accuracy score

 - Predict on new dataset
   - ![what to do after confusion matrix](https://user-images.githubusercontent.com/62857660/155050708-70d3312a-14e2-4710-8afa-64ca4f7bb23f.jpg)